j00sean/SecBugs/CVEs/README.md

 # CVEs

-Patched vulnerabilities that has got one CVE id.
+Here go patched vulnerabilities that have got one CVE id.